 The aim of this project is to better understand IDLA processes on finite graphs.
 The main tool we developed to gain an insight on the processes is the Cut \& Paste bijection.
 This bijection allows us to study directly the affect of the different scheduling protocols on the random walk trajectories.
 We use this bijection to couple the various IDLA variants allowing us to order or equate their dispersion times and show that $t_{seq}$ and $t_{par}$ are equal up to a multiplicative factor of order $\log n $.

-In addition to the qualitative information provided by the bijection we also develop collection of upper and lower bounds phrased in terms of graph and random walk quantities which are easier to compute.
-These quantities are max degree, number of edges, mixing time and hitting times of vertices or sets by a single random walk.
+In addition to the qualitative information provided by the bijection we also develop upper and lower bounds in terms of graph quantities such as max degree, number of edges, mixing time and hitting times of vertices or sets by a single random walk.
 These bounds enable us to establish the correct asymptotic order of the dispersion time for the Parallel and Sequential processes on several natural networks.
-The bounds also provide some general bound in terms of $n$ which are shown to be tight.
-We can conclude that for these natural graphs the dispersion time is of order $t_{hit}$ or $t_{hit}\cdot \log n$ however we present examples where this is very far from the truth.
+The bounds also provide some tight general bounds in terms of $n$.
+From our analysis of fundamental networks we conclude that for most natural graphs the dispersion time is of order $t_{hit}$ or $t_{hit}\cdot \log n$ however we present examples where this is very far from the truth.

-\subsection{Further directions}
+\subsection{Further Directions}

 As pointed out earlier, our results establish the correct asymptotic order of the dispersion time for most natural networks.
-The only exception is the $2d$-grid, where the dispersion time is shown to be between $\Omega(n \log n)$ and $O(n \log^2 n)$.
+The only exception is the $2d$-grid, where the dispersion time is shown to be between $\Omega(n \log n)$ and $\mathcal{O}(n \log^2 n)$.
 The known shape theorems for the {\em infinite} 2d-grid, empirical simulations as well as the result for binary trees all strongly suggest the dispersion to be of order $n \log^2 n$.
 This provides us with the first open problem .